census-instrumentation/opencensus-node/README.md

 Please join [gitter](https://gitter.im/census-instrumentation/Lobby) for help or feedback on this project.

-**Note: OpenTelemetry is the next major version of the OpenTracing and OpenCensus projects.
-Read more [here](https://medium.com/opentracing/a-roadmap-to-convergence-b074e5815289).**
+## OpenCensus and OpenTracing have merged to form OpenTelemetry, which serves as the next major version of OpenCensus and OpenTracing.
+OpenTelemetry will offer backwards compatibility with existing OpenCensus integrations, and we will continue to make security patches to existing OpenCensus libraries for two years.
+Read more about the merger [here](https://medium.com/opentracing/a-roadmap-to-convergence-b074e5815289).

 ## Installation